TheMisinformationGame/MisinformationGame/docs/Images.md

 As an example, the two images below in [Figure 3](#fig3) and [Figure 4](#fig4) should appear very similar.
-However, the image in Figure 4 has been compressed, and is 16% smaller than the image in Figure 3.
+However, the image in Figure 4 has been compressed, and has a 16% smaller file size than the image in Figure 3.
 This demonstrates that compressing images can save some bandwidth without affecting the quality of the images very much.

 **Original Image:**
 <figure id="fig3">